muntaqam/Jumble/README.md

 dev env: windows 11, will prob use wsl2 for rails stuff. docker optional but helpful. aws cli setup needed for s3/rds.

+## git notes

+main is protected — need to use PRs for all changes
+linear history is required, so when merging:
+- ✅ use "squash & merge" or "rebase & merge"
+- ❌ don't use "merge commit" (will get blocked)